davy7125/polyphone/en/manual/annexes/the-different-soundfont-formats.md

 ### Limitations on the sfz import

-* Only opcodes having a counterpart in `tables <instrument editor table>` are imported.
+* Only opcodes having a counterpart in [tables](manual/soundfont-editor/editing-pages/instrument-editor.md#doc_table) are imported.
 * The envelope applied to pitch and filter being the same in sf2 files (Mod env), importing different envelopes for the pitch and filter is not possible (``fileg_*`` and ``pitcheg_*`` opcodes).
 * The LFO applied to volume and filter being the same in sf2 files (Mod LFO), importing different LFOs for the volume and filter is not possible (``amplfo_*`` and ``fillfo_*`` opcodes).
 * The only filter that can be imported is the second order low pass filter (``fil_type=lpf_2p``).